Daniel Gadia

 Daniel Bernan Reyes Gadia (born July 3, 1995) is a Filipino professional footballer who plays as a defensive midfielder for Philippines Football League club Cebu and the Philippines national team.

 Early life

-Daniel Gadia is born to Annaliza and Bernanieto Gadia.
-Daniel has two other siblings.
-Gadia was introduced to football in a futsal court in Dapitan Sports Complex.
-(Dapitan Football Club) Sampaloc, Manila where he was scouted by people from his eventual high school.
-He attended San Beda College, Rizal for his high school studies. and entered the University of the Philippines for his collegiate studies.
+Daniel Gadia was born to Annaliza and Bernanieto Gadia, and has two other siblings.
+Gadia was introduced to football in a futsal court in the Dapitan Sports Complex (Dapitan Football Club) in Sampaloc, Manila, where he was scouted by people from his eventual high school.
+He attended San Beda College, Rizal for his high school studies and entered the University of the Philippines Diliman for his collegiate studies.

 Collegiate career

-Gadia plays for the football team of his college, the University of the Philippines at the UAAP.
+Gadia played for the University of the Philippines Diliman at the UAAP.
 For his efforts during UAAP Season 78, Gadia was named as the Most Valuable Player for the season.
-By October 2016, he is already on his last playing year with his collegiate team.
+By October 2016, he was already on his last playing year with his collegiate team.